 The lure was too great, and a phone call from Martyn Hasbeen (of Dr Hasbeen and also organiser of festivals) resulted in an appearance in 2010 at the Sonic Rock Solstice in Builth Wells, Wales.
 Two other gigs, in Coventry and London, were arranged and Leo and Sonny were back!
 Since then they've returned many times throughout 2011, 2012 and 2103 with more appearances to come in 2014.
 Festivals, as well as gigs, are now fully on the agenda across England, Wales and Ireland (and hopefully Scotland, one day!).
 Tír na nÓg fans are enthusiastically welcoming the resurgence.
 Many people are revelling in the opportunities to see the duo perform all the favourite songs from the early days, together with the later songs that make up the ever-changing random set list.

 The three albums, ‘ Tír na nÓg’, ‘A Tear and a Smile’ and ‘Strong in the Sun’ were remastered and released in October 2012 by Cherry Red Records.
 These three reissues contain all the singles as bonus tracks.

 Forty years on, Tír na nÓg are as much in the spotlight as before.
 Their songs do not age – they are timeless.
 Tír na nÓg truly reflect the ‘land of eternal youth’.

 In 2014 a limited edition vinyl EP, 'I have Known Love', was produced.
-In 2015 their first studio album since 1973 was released and 'Live at the Half Moon' followed in 2016.
+In 2015, 'The Dark Dance', their first studio album since 1973 was released and 'Live at the Half Moon' followed in 2016.